-New potatoes are simply boiled or steamed whole until fork tender, then sliced.
+New potatoes are simply boiled or steamed whole until fork-tender, then sliced.
 If they are very small, leave them whole or halved.
-Place them atop the dreamy green sauce, then drizzle the plate with diluted plain yogurt or sour cream.
-See Notes.
+Place them atop the dreamy dill sauce, then drizzle the plate with diluted plain yogurt or sour cream.
+Top with the seared ahi and scatter the plate with fresh dill and chive blossoms.

 More recipes you may like: